 Worst-case scenario, it will look more like this:

 You have little to no control over that.
-So, it serves to reason that having a domain name that is simply:
+So, it stands to reason that having a domain name that is simply:

 Is preferable to the alternatives.

 The second element that makes up a website is the hosting.